climate_ref.models.execution

 Source code in packages/climate-ref/src/climate_ref/models/execution.py

-get_execution_group_and_latest_filtered(session, diagnostic_filters=None, provider_filters=None, facet_filters=None, dirty=None, successful=None, include_superseded=False)
+get_execution_group_and_latest_filtered(session, diagnostic_filters=None, provider_filters=None, facet_filters=None, dirty=None, successful=None, latest_successful=None, include_superseded=False)

 #